Reach, Target, and Safety Schools

 - Specific major demand matters.
 CS and engineering are often the toughest admits at any given school.

-A realistic Korean international student list for top-30 targeting looks roughly like: 3-4 top-20 reaches, 3-4 top-50 matches, 2-3 lower-ranked safeties that offer strong merit aid or guaranteed admission for international students.
+A realistic international student list for top-30 targeting looks roughly like: 3-4 top-20 reaches, 3-4 top-50 matches, 2-3 lower-ranked safeties that offer strong merit aid or guaranteed admission for international students.

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms